 But we need not be unprepared.
 Drought can provide a focal point for planning for adaptation to climate change in many inland areas, and climate change may well be a factor in some instances of drought.
 As average temperatures rise, more frequent and intense droughts may be expected in some areas, particularly those with already arid climates.
 It is a challenge that requires effective water management planning and conservation to ensure the safety and well-being of affected communities.

 NOAA's Climate Program Office and Sector Applications Research Program previously funded a "Drought Ready Communities" project with a planning resources kit, ending in the summer of 2010 with "A Guide to Community Drought Preparedness."
 The need now is to connect those resources with the routine planning practices of local, regional, and state governments by integrating such concerns into all aspects of the local planning process.

 By examining best practices, by facilitating a meaningful discussion between practicing planners and scientific experts such as climatologists, and by using dissemination methods familiar to most professional planners, APA can help move that process forward substantially.
-That is the goal of this 13-month, $120,000 project.

 In July 2012, APA's Hazards Planning Research Center hosted a symposium of experts on planning for drought mitigation.
 The summary and highlights of that event are available.

 Explore drought mitigation and planning with APA's list of organizations and resources.